carlonicora/RAW/jinx.md

 > - When the playing characters reach the Inn, they will feel the innkeeper is keeping an eye on them
 > - The Innkeeper will desperately try to gather information from the characters
 > - Try to make sure the playing characters feels like they are spied upon.
-> - Keep this event free of other NPCs and let the player start guessing *why* the innkeeper is so interested in them: **there is nothing better than some good old paranoia**
+> - Keep this Scene free of other NPCs and let the player start guessing *why* the innkeeper is so interested in them: **there is nothing better than some good old paranoia**

 This is what you should have in front of you during the game.
 However, the process of creating an adventure can go through some serious writing.
 This is absolutely fine, because it will give you the background information which will help you running the game smoothly!